Pixyz: a Python library for developing deep generative models: Background: Deep Generative Models

 Conventionally, simple probability distributions that are easy to calculate are used to construct generative models.
 However, such models cannot capture the distribution of input data with high dimensionality and complex dependencies among dimensions, such as natural images.
-Therefore, instead of dealing directly with high-dimensional data, these generative models often use these preprocessed low-dimensional features as input; therefore, these models were mainly used to infer latent variables from the data rather than to generate it.
+Therefore, instead of dealing directly with high-dimensional data, these generative models often use these preprocessed low-dimensional features as input; thus, they are mainly used to infer latent variables from the data rather than to generate it.

-Deep generative models (DGMs) can directly capture the distribution of data with such complex dependencies by representing the probability distribution in deep neural networks (DNNs).
+DGMs can directly capture the distribution of data with such complex dependencies by representing the probability distribution in DNNs.
 This makes it possible to learn and generate high-resolution natural images, which was not possible with conventional generative models~\cite{radford2015unsupervised}.

-Known types of DGMs include variational autoencoders (VAEs)~\cite{kingma2013auto, rezende2014stochastic}, generative adversarial networks (GANs)~\cite{goodfellow2014generative}, and flow-based models~\cite{dinh2016density, kingma2018glow} are known.
-Compared with conventional generative models, these models have the following common features: \begin{enumerate} \item \emph{Deep neural networks are encapsulated by probability distributions.} As mentioned above, probability distributions in DGMs are represented by DNNs; however, the manner of this representation differs depending on the model.
-For example, in VAEs, the parameter $\lambda$ of arbitrary distribution family $r(\mathbf{x};{\lambda})$\footnote{In VAEs, a Gaussian distribution is often selected as $r(\mathbf{x};{\lambda})$, where the parameter $\lambda$ is the mean vector and co-variance matrix of Gaussian.} is represented as the output of a DNN $f_{\theta}$ with $\mathbf{z}$ as input, which is considered to define the conditional distribution $p_{\theta}(\mathbf{x}|\mathbf{z})$\footnote{This representation does not allow for an explicit estimation of the likelihood of the distribution; therefore, it is called an implicit generative model~\cite{mohamed2016learning}.}:
+Known types of DGMs include VAEs~\cite{kingma2013auto, rezende2014stochastic}, GANs~\cite{goodfellow2014generative}, and flow-based models~\cite{dinh2016density, kingma2018glow}.
+Compared to conventional generative models, these models have the following common features: \begin{enumerate} \item \emph{DNNs are encapsulated by probability distributions.} As mentioned above, probability distributions in DGMs are represented by DNNs; however, the manner of this representation differs depending on the model.
+For example, in VAEs, the parameter $\lambda$ of arbitrary parametric probability density function $g(\mathbf{x};{\lambda})$\footnote{In VAEs, a Gaussian distribution is often selected as $g(\mathbf{x};{\lambda})$, where the parameter $\lambda$ is the mean vector and co-variance matrix of Gaussian.} is represented as the output of a DNN $f_{\theta}$ with $\mathbf{z}$ as input, which is considered to define the conditional distribution $p_{\theta}(\mathbf{x}|\mathbf{z})$:

+where $\equiv$ denotes that the probability density function on the left-hand side is defined by the parametric probability density function on the right-hand side.